 We will bill you for penalties and interest.
-For more information about penalties and interest, see Publication 103, Penalties and Interest for Illinois Taxes.
-To receive a copy of this publication, see "What if I need additional assistance or forms?"
+For more information about penalties and interest, see Publication 103, Penalties and Interest for Illinois Taxes, available at tax.illinois.gov.

 What if I am discontinuing my business?

 Liquidation or withdrawal from Illinois - If you are a partnership that is liquidated, withdraws either voluntarily or involuntarily from Illinois during any tax year, you are still required to file tax returns.
 Also, we will pursue the assessment and collection of any taxes owed by you or your partners.